-SPAM is something we come across in our daily lives, every time we check our business email, we ensure that important emails have not accidently been filtered as spam.
+SPAM is something we come across in our daily lives, every time we check our business email, we ensure that important emails have not accidentally been filtered as spam.
 It is of extreme importance that our emails especially those going out to consumers are not mistaken as spam and therefore fall on deaf ears.
 To gain a better understanding, let us define what Spam is:

 2. Check your Mailing List:

-- Before sending out bulk emails regarding a new marketing promotion or your monthly newsletter, check how many of the recipients belong to the same domain name.
+Before sending out bulk emails regarding a new marketing promotion or your monthly newsletter, check how many of the recipients belong to the same domain name.
 If your mail is going to a large number of recipients in a single company, it is more likely that your email will be flagged as spam by the company’s firewall.

 3. Have an Opt-in System:

-- Businesses collect email addresses in various ways, ensure whatever method you use you have an opt-in feature for people to receive promotional material from your company.
+Businesses collect email addresses in various ways, ensure whatever method you use you have an opt-in feature for people to receive promotional material from your company.
 When people opt to get communication from you, they will be more receptive to your emails and be less likely to ignore it and mark it as Spam or file an abuse report.

 4. Contact those who have opted in, in a timely fashion:

-- When someone opts-in to your service, send them a welcome mail detailing what they can expect in way of communication from you.
+When someone opts-in to your service, send them a welcome mail detailing what they can expect in way of communication from you.
 Do not wait a long period before sending out mail as users will be less likely to remember that they have subscribed to your list for updates.

 These basics should allow your emails to avoid being recognized by spam email prevention services.
-You can also explore a variety of email clients like mailchimp or icontact which will allow you to pass your emails through a spam checker before sending them out.
+You can also explore a variety of email clients like mail chimp or contact which will allow you to pass your emails through a spam checker before sending them out.

 You could also find services that will let you measure the open rate of emails, this will tell you how many emails are reaching consumers’ inboxes and how many are being opened.